Boussau/boussau.github.io/tutorials/TP3_JC_PhylogenyReconstruction/index.md

 moves.append( mvBranchLengthScale(psi, weight=num_branches) )
 ```
 You might think that this approach is in fact simpler than the `for` loop that we
 explained above.
-We still think that it is pedagogical to specify the prior on
+We thought that it was pedagogical to specify the prior on
 each branch length separately in this tutorial to emphasize all components of the model.
 {% endaside %}